Superbition/Celestte-Docs/docs/using_polyel/views.md

 Just like you would with a normal single use element, you only need to include the add element function in your view, so for our profile example, it would be: `{{ @addElement(profileBoxElement) }}`.
 Remember the add element view function expects the element class name and not the name of the HTML element template.
 All element classes are resolved from the service container.

+### Not using an Element

+Just like in many other frameworks, they use control structures within HTML to decide when to include certain content or not, especially when rendering multiple elements or HTML content.
+With Polyel, if you decide based on the request that you don’t want to render an element but you still have the ` {{ @addElement(elementName) }}` tag in your views, you can choose to not render this element and Polyel will automatically just remove the tag for you.
+All you have to do is return `false` inside your element’s `build()` method, this tells Polyel you won’t be rendering this element, so Polyel will remove the element tag for you.

 ### Resetting Elements

 If you need to, you can reset elements when you are building them, this must be done within the build function, you can call `reset()`: